-\textbf{Limitations.} Despite their potential, self-supervised methods for anomaly localization face several limitations.
-The model's performance is limited by how well \(\overline{\mathcal{P}}\) approximates \(\mathcal{P}\).
-Given that \(\mathcal{P}\) is largely heterogeneous and encompasses many rare diseases\footnote{https://rarediseases.info.nih.gov}, achieving broad anomaly detection methods in practice is difficult.
-For example, since real anomalies \(x_p \in \mathcal{P}\) are not present in \(\overline{\mathcal{P}}\) in this setting, the transformation between the real pathology and the pseudo-healthy reconstruction is not known.
-This limitation is evident in case studies where AnoDDPM does not reverse structural changes related to fractures in X-ray images~\cite{bercea2024diffusion} or synthetic anomalies in Brain MRI~\cite{bercea2023reversing}.
+\paragraph{Limitations} Despite their potential, self-supervised anomaly-simulation methods such as AnoDDPM face inherent challenges.
+Their effectiveness depends on how well the simulated anomalies \(\overline{\mathcal{P}}\) approximate the true pathological variability \(\mathcal{P}\).
+Since \(\mathcal{P}\) is highly heterogeneous and encompasses many rare diseases\footnote{https://rarediseases.info.nih.gov}, achieving broad anomaly coverage in practice is difficult.
+Anomalies that diverge from the e.g., Simplex noise distribution may remain undetected or only partially suppressed, as the transformation between real pathologies and their pseudo-healthy reconstructions is not explicitly learned.
+This limitation is evident in~\cref{fig:diffusion_failures}, where DDPMs with Simplex noise only partially remove stroke lesions and fails to restore enlarged ventricles in brain MRI, or suppresses fracture patterns in bone X-ray but reconstructs them with anatomically-healthy implausible, bent structures.
+Similar limitations have also been reported by~\cite{bercea2024diffusion,bercea2023reversing}, underscoring the challenge of generalizing beyond the simulated anomaly space.